fratjo/TheArtMarketplacePlatform/README.md

 | Artisan          | artisan@marketplace.com         | Password1! |
 | Customer         | customer@marketplace.com        | Password1! |
 | Delivery Partner | deliverypartner@marketplace.com | Password1! |

+## Start App

+Download last "Examen Release"

+**!
+Don't forget to provide your own credentials for the database!**
+Database connection settings are located in:
+`Backend/TheArtMarketplacePlatform.WebAPI/appsettings.json`

+Frontend run :

+-   npm install
+-   ng serve

+Backend run :

+-   dotnet run --projet ./TheArtMarketplacePlatform.WebAPI

+> ⚠️ Database migration and seeding should run automatically on first start.
+> If you encounter issues, check your connection string in `Backend/TheArtMarketplacePlatform.WebAPI/appsettings.json`.
+> If the database is not created or updated, try running a manual migration.